South Australia's algal bloom - all your questions answered

 Support for coastal communities

-Up to $6.1 million in infrastructure grants for coastal recreational facilities such as showers, benches, fish cleaning stations, barbecues and shade structures.
+Up to $6.1 million in infrastructure grants for coastal recreationa facilities such as showers, benches, fish cleaning stations, barbecues and shade structures.

-In addition to this, grants of up to $20,000 to assist with the promotion of events across coastal communities will be available to help encourage visitation and economic activity.
+In addition to this, grants of up to $20,000 to assist with the promotion of events across coastal communites are available to help encourage visitation and economic activity.

 Support for the fishing and marine sector

-Eligible businesses which have already received a grant will now be able to apply for a second grant if they can demonstrate a further three months of downturn.
+Eligible businesses which have already received a grant are now able to apply for a second grant if they can demonstrate a further three months of downturn.

-Grants of up to $150,000 will be available for commercial fisheries and aquaculture licence holders to invest in projects that build business resilience, take advantage of new opportunities and help protect jobs.
+Grants of up to $150,000 are available for commercial fisheries and aquaculture licence holders to invest in projects that build business resilience, take advantage of new opportunities and help protect jobs.

 Visit Algal Bloom Support Package | Small and Family Business to find out more.

-In addition, there will be an extension to licencing fee relief for the fishing and aquaculture sectors through to June 30, 2026, along with a package of measures to help grow the recreational fishing sector, including fishing competitions and promotion of the sector.
+In addition, there is an extension to licencing fee relief for the fishing and aquaculture sectors through to June 30, 2026, along with a package of measures to help grow the recreational fishing sector, including fishing competitions and promotion of the sector.

 What’s being done to tackle the Algal Bloom?

 The State and Federal governments are investing more than $37 million to protect our environment for the long term and support vital research to monitor and understand algal blooms.
-This includes $20.6 million invested in our natural environment, comprising:
+This includes funding for;

 - Large-scale native oyster reef restoration